 3. Choose a consistent handle

 Every social network requires a “handle” or name.
 Make yours consistent, and make sure it’s available to claim on all networks.
-Whatever you pick for Facebook should be used on Twitter, Pinterest and Instagram (or at least a shorter version of the core name) and any other network you sign up for.
-In theory, fans will start tagging you on Instagram and tweeting to you on Twitter.
+Whatever you pick for Facebook should be used on Twitter, Pinterest, Instagram (or at least a shorter version of the core name), and any other network you sign up for.
+In theory, fans will start tagging you on Instagram and tweeting you on Twitter.
 They can’t do that if your handle is hard to find or type.
 For Facebook, you’ll have to claim your “vanity URL,” too - it’s much easier and prettier to share than an extra-long link with lots of numbers at the end.
 To claim your vanity URL, go to Facebook.com/username.

 4. Create a strategy and a pipeline of content